byu-cs324/byu-cs324/01d-hw-strings-io-env/README.md

 # Part 5 - Input/Output

-In this section, you will perform some hands-on exercises to better understand file descriptors, reading and writing to files, including standar input, standard output, and standard error.
+In this section, you will perform some hands-on exercises to better understand file descriptors and reading and writing to files, including standard input, standard output, and standard error.
+Additionally, you will learn about user-level buffering with file streams (`FILE *`).

  26. Read the man page for `stdin` (which also shows the information for `stdout` and `stderr`).
 Now use the `fileno()` and `printf()` functions